CGLemon/ElephantArt/README.md

 ## Some options to start the Elephant Art

-Here are some useful options you can use.
+Here are some useful options whuch you can set.

     --weights, -w: Load the network weights file.